yichya/luci-app-xray/README.md

 * 2021-11-20 feat: alpn settings for outbound
 * 2021-11-21 fix: minor adjustments about service reloading, default DNS port, host hints, etc.
 * 2021-12-16 feat: expose log and policy settings
-* 2021-12-25 feat: grpc health check and initial window size
+* 2021-12-24 feat: grpc health check and initial window size
-* 2021-12-26 feat: be compatible with [OpenWrt Packages: xray-core](https://github.com/openwrt/packages/tree/master/net/xray-core) again (by replacing its UCI configuration file and init script upon install).
+* 2021-12-25 feat: be compatible with [OpenWrt Packages: xray-core](https://github.com/openwrt/packages/tree/master/net/xray-core) again (by replacing its UCI configuration file and init script upon install).
 Still supports using [openwrt-xray](https://github.com/yichya/openwrt-xray).
 This should work in most cases and your previous configuration file of luci-app-xray is also preserved, but if you encounter problems please report.
+* 2021-12-26 feat: support custom DNS port

 ## Todo